Click here to download this guide as a pdf.

 - California State Library contains additional reports and hearings.
 (916) 654-0185.

-- Hastings Law Library in San Francisco is a depository library for California documents, and offers useful lists on legislation and ballot measures since 1973 on its website
+- Hastings Law Library in San Francisco is a depository library for California documents.

 - Personal contact with the author(s) of the bill and chairs of committees to which the bill was assigned: You may be able to access material that is not available in any library by contacting legislators or their staff directly.
 Contact information for current Assembly members is available at http://assembly.ca.gov/assemblymembers and for Senators at http://www.senate.ca.gov/.